-SHORT-TERM LONG-1 ERM (1) RETIREMENT & BASE PAY ANNUAL INCENTIVE CIUs (2) PERFORMANCE- BASED RSUs WORKPLACE BENEFITS Primary Purpose Reflects the market for similar positions as well as individual skills, abilities & performance Rewards short-term performance (3) Rewards long-term performance, aligns interest with stockholders & promotes a culture of ownership and accountability (3) Addresses health, welfare & retirement needs Performance Period Ongoing 1 year (4) 3 years prospective (4) 1 year (vests over 3 years) (4) N/A Form < Cash > Equity N/A Payment/Grant Date Ongoing < In March based on prior year performance> Ongoing
+SHORT-TERMLONG-TANNUAL INCENTIVECIUs (2) ERM (1) RETIREMENT & BASE PAY PERFORMANCE- BASED RSUs WORKPLACE BENEFITS Primary Purpose Reflects the market for similar positions as well as individual skills, abilities & performance Rewards short-term performance (3) Rewards long-term interest with stockh culture of ownership performance, aligns olders & promotes a and accountability (3) Addresses health, welfare & retirement needs Performance Period Ongoing 1 year (4) 3 years prospective (4) 1 year (vests over 3 years) (4) N/A Form < Cash> Equity N/A Payment/Grant Date Ongoing < In March Ongoing

-- (1) Excludes the Success Incentive Plan (SIP) awards granted in 2020, which are not part of the current annual compensation program.
+(1) Excludes the Success Incentive Plan (SIP) awards granted in 2020, which are not part of the current annual compensation program.
 For an overview of this grant, see Vesting of 2020 Success Incentive Plan Awards section on page 66.
-A full explanation of and rationale for the SIP awards, which were granted in 2020, can be found on page 62 of our 2021 Proxy Statement. - (2) Beginning with the March 1, 2021 grant, cash incentive units (CIUs) replaced PSUs.
-See the "Long-Term Incentive" section beginning on page 62 for further details on this decision and the applicable performance criteria. - (3) For details on performance measures see "Annual and Long-Term Incentive Programs" beginning on page 58. - (4) A performance threshold goal must be achieved before participants are eligible to receive an award.
+A full explanation of and rationale for the SIP awards, which were granted in 2020, can be found on page 62 of our 2021 Proxy Statement.

+(2) Beginning with the March 1, 2021 grant, cash incentive units (CIUs) replaced PSUs.
+See the "Long-Term Incentive" section beginning on page 62 for further details on this decision and the applicable performance criteria.

+- (3) For details on performance measures see "Annual and Long-Term Incentive Programs" beginning on page 58. - (4) A performance threshold goal must be achieved before participants are eligible to receive an award.
 If the goal is not achieved, no awards are granted.